vjoel/easy-serve/README.md

 * Working around poor support for dynamic port forwarding in old versions of OpenSSH.

+* Working around a race condition in an old version of OpenSSH.

 * Choosing between -L and -R styles of tunneling, depending on whether the remote process starts independently of the services.

 * Avoiding race conditions in the service setup phase.